Warforged: Warforged in Khorvaire

 Despite the rulings, many warforged are still regarded as outsiders, and many are still employed as indentured servants.

 There are also rumours that Merrix d'Cannith, (the grandson of the original Merrix) still produces illegal warforged in a lost creation forge.
 Even more disturbing are the rumors that the Lord of Blades, a rogue warforged, has stumbled onto an undestroyed creation forge in the Mournland and has begun creating an army.

-The Lord of Blades, a figure of near-messianic significance to the warforged, took advantage of the Day of Mourning to establish an independent warforged outpost within the Mournland; operating from a philosophy that the existence of organic life will always pose a threat that his people will be returned to servitude, he wages a guerrilla war with the eventual goal the elimination of human dominance in Khorvaire; his agents thus serve as reliable antagonists for many Eberron campaigns.
-One of the biggest mysteries in the setting is the nature of the Lord of Blades' identity and to what extent he actually exists or has been mythologized.

-Races of Eberron, an extended reference guide for the campaign setting, has much more in-depth material on warforged variations and additional feats and abilities.
-As well, it mentions the beginnings of the construction of the Godforged, which could in fact be a warforged god.

 Recently a new group of warforged calling themselves the "Psiforged" have begun appearing across Eberron.
 Able to use very powerful psionic abilities, their origins are as much as mystery as their motives.
 Some are said to originate from Mournland, while others appear from deep beneath the depth of Sharn.
 House Cannith denies any connection to the new design and has stated that they never pursued a psionically enhanced warforged model.